AdamRTomkins/AR-Architecture/_posts/2018-01-17-Introduction_To_AR.markdown

 There are two main types of augmented reality, which reflect the evolution in AR, Tracked and Trackerless.

 Tracked AR uses an image or object than can be easily digitally recognised, and is tracked by the AR device, and used as place holder in the real world, this gives you a place in the world that you can overlay your digital images.
 In its purest form, this is the easiest AR to build, and can be very effective, but has several drawbacks.
-You can find my first tutorial on tracked AR in Vuforia (here)[..]
+You can find my first tutorial on tracked AR in Vuforia [here](https://adamrtomkins.github.io/AR-Architecture/Unity_Vuforia/)

 Trackerless AR is more complicated, and uses more computationally intensive methods to profile the real world, and extract areas of interest, such as flat planes( a table or the floor).
 This information can then be used to more intelligently add digital overlays, such as a cat walking around the floor, or plants growing on the table.
 The latest AR libraries from Google (ARCore) and Apple (ARKit) are capable of this kind of trackerless AR experience.